-If you choose to install patches of gravel, your soil conservation agent will help you determine the most appropriate type of gravel mix for your soil and for the lay of your land.
+If you choose to install patches of gravel, your soil conservation agent will help you determine the most appropriate type of gravel mix for your soil and the lay of your land.
 Be careful about using any advice you find on the internet.
 What gravel mix works in the sandy soil of southern Maryland is not going to be as effective on the thick clay found at higher elevations.

 Properly installed heavy-use paddocks can help you successfully manage both your horse farm and the health and well-being of your horses.

 Obviously, soil conservation agents are not your only resource.
 A pasture management specialist can also work with you on creating the best solutions for your particular situation, as well as many (although not all) excavators.
 If you do not own the necessary heavy equipment to install gravel, you will most likely need to hire an excavator or to find excavators for sale near you.
 Alternatively, you could put in a bid for such a piece of equipment using a site like Equify Auction where you can find on-line auction details for a range of machinery, including excavators.
 Having your excavator means that you can do any of your work at any time, you’re not waiting around for anyone to make time for you.
 A second-hand excavator may need an excavator repair but that will be much more affordable than hiring someone each time you need something being done.
 A word to the wise: don’t tell your excavator what to do…explain to him (or her) the problems you are trying to solve.
 A good excavator will work on helping you find the solutions, and keep you from making costly mistakes that will require ongoing repairs.
-Other excavators will just shrug and take your money, and roll their eyes at the stupid horse people.
+Other excavators will just shrug and take your money and roll their eyes at the stupid horse people.

 Tips on Building Sacrifice Areas & Mud Paddocks